 If you cannot produce one of the above, you can supply two secondary forms of ID like a utility bill, tax return, or other things like auto insurance.

-Types of Oregon Birth Records
+Types of OR Birth Records

-Oregon offers a couple of different types of certified birth certificates to purchase.
+The state offers a couple of different types of certified birth certificates to purchase.

 - Certified Copy - a certified copy is a legal document that verifies your identity, and you can use it in all government or state-related purposes such as getting a driver’s license, passport or applying to the military, school or for permits.